inconvergent/weird/docs/WEIR.md

 #### WEIR:3EDGE-LENGTH

 ```
-returns the length of edge e=(u v). regardless of whether the edge exists
+returns the length of edge e=(u v). regardless of whether the edge exists.

  ; WEIR:3EDGE-LENGTH
  ;   [symbol]